michaelswitzer/michaelswitzer.github.io/_posts/fiction/2018-09-15-everyday-every-day.md

 consistency is key.
 Sometimes you put your passions and mood on hold and just get it damn done.
-Put up or shut up
+That's right: Put up or shut up